mathewgomas-alfred/mathewgomas.io/reference_manual/image_split.rst

 .. meta::
    :description:
-        The Image Split functionality in Krita
+        The Image Split functionality in Krita.

 .. metadata-placeholder